Sarva-Yoga/interview-exercises/mobile.md

 ---

-For your tech exercise, create a mobile app that allows a user to Register for an account.
+For your exercise, create a mobile app that allows a user to Register for an account with the following information:

 - Name
 - Email
 - Password

-on success, redirect the User to a page that displays the information the User provided in the registration form.
+On success, redirect the User to a page that displays the information the User provided in the registration form.
+Add a `logout` mechanism so the User can log out of the session.

-Then, create a login form to allow the User to login with the registered data.
-Redirect the User to a page with their credentials on success.
+Then, create a form to allow the User to login with their email and password.
+Redirect the User to a page with their Name and Email displayed on success.

-No backend is needed, but connecting to a service like **Google FireBase** for User management or something similar is a huge plus.
+No backend is needed, but connecting to a service like **Google FireBase** for User management or something similar is a HUGE plus.

 Do your best to make it look like the design below with good UI interaction and best practices.